Michael-Zh/DS-Cleaning-Data-Project/README.md

 Requirement 5: Create a data set with the average of each variable for each activity and each subject
 * Create a data frame structured as the expected result and name the columns
 * Loop by the subject and activity and calculate the column mean respectively, then fill in the designated cell in the data frame
-* write out the 2nd dataset
+* Write out the 2nd dataset